jarney99/surfs_up/README.md

 * We can see that in December the mean temperature is about 3 degrees cooler.
 * Although the max temperatures of the two months are similar, the min temperatures are quite different.
 The min temperature in December is 8 degrees cooler than in June.
 * The Data for the percentage is also cooler on average in December.
+## Summary
+After viewing the data for June and December, I believe that it would be a good business idea to start a surf and ice cream shop.
+The mean temperature is consistently above 70 degrees, so surfing would be popular year round.
+The only issue would be when December hit the cold days where the minimum temperature is 56 degrees.
+Although ice cream and surfing wouldn't be popular on those days, if the average is still above 70 degrees, it would still be popular.